ARMmbed/mbed_OS_API_Docs/docs/APIs/communication/network_sockets.md

     NSAPI_ERROR_NO_MEMORY     = -3007,     /*!< memory resource not available */
     NSAPI_ERROR_DNS_FAILURE   = -3008,     /*!< DNS failed to complete successfully */
     NSAPI_ERROR_DHCP_FAILURE  = -3009,     /*!< DHCP failed to complete successfully */
-    NSAPI_ERROR_AUTH_FAILURE  = -3010,     /*!< connection to access point faield */
+    NSAPI_ERROR_AUTH_FAILURE  = -3010,     /*!< connection to access point failed */
-    NSAPI_ERROR_DEVICE_ERROR  = -3011,     /*!< failure interfacing with the network procesor */
+    NSAPI_ERROR_DEVICE_ERROR  = -3011,     /*!< failure interfacing with the network processor */
 } nsapi_error_t;
 ```

-## Non-blocking operation ##
+## Non-blocking operation

 The network-socket API also supports non-blocking operation.
-The set_blocking
-member function changes the state of a socket.
-When a socket is in non-blocking
-mode, socket operations return NSAPI_ERROR_WOULD_BLOCK when a transaction can
-not be immediately completed.
+The ``set_blocking`` member function changes the state of a socket.
+When a socket is in non-blocking mode, socket operations return ``NSAPI_ERROR_WOULD_BLOCK`` when a transaction cannot be immediately completed.

-To allow efficient use of non-blocking operations, the socket classes provide
-an attach member function to register a callback on socket state changes.
-The callback will be called when the socket can recv/send/accept successfully
-or if an error occurs.
+To allow efficient use of non-blocking operations, the socket classes provide an ``attach`` member function to register a callback on socket state changes.
+The callback will be called when the socket can successfully receive, send or accept, or when an error occurs.
 The callback may be called spuriously without reason.

-The callback may be called in an interrupt context and should not perform
-expensive operations such as recv/send calls.
+The callback may be called in an interrupt context and should not perform expensive operations such as receive and send calls.